4np/grails-uploadr/README.md

 A screenshot of how the ```maxSize``` parameter (maxSize="204800") is handled in the front end:

 ![example1](https://dl.dropbox.com/s/dgwtupymrjt1ujs/uploadr-tooLarge.png?dl=1)

+** The below section _only_ applies to plugin versions older than 1.0.0 as that version deprecated the dependency on the modernizr plugin.
+You should probably introcude some sort of validation in your end to make sure users have browser that support the HTML5 drag & drop API! **

 A screenshot of the default warning when an unsupported browser is used.
 This can be changed by setting the _unsupported_ parameter to load your own warning or fallback upload support (e.g. ```unsupported="${createLink(plugin: 'uploadr', controller: 'upload', action: 'warning')}"```):